forestryio/forestry.io/hugo/content/blog/ubuild-a-new-theme-for-static-sites-using-blocks.md

 Note that you can use any variable but we're using `sections` for all our parameters to make sure that we're only using the specific part of our Front Matter set for this specific Block.
 {{% /tip %}}

-The way Blocks work are through the power of Front Matter.
+Blocks work through the power of Front Matter.
 Basically we will loop over an array in our Front Matter and tell our template to include a Block if it is mentioned.

 Let's include the above Block in our Front Matter!